ContextMapper/context-mapper-examples/src/main/cml/architectural-refactorings/AR-02-Split-Bounded-Context-by-Features/README.md

 ### Input
 The following bounded context three aggregates which are used by two different use cases:
 ```
-/* With a right-click on the 'PolicyManagementContext' bounded context you can execute the 'Split Bounded Context by Use Cases' refactoring.
+/* With a right-click on the 'PolicyManagementContext' bounded context you can execute the 'Split Bounded Context by Features' refactoring.
  * It will split the existing bounded context and group the two aggregates of the 'CreateOffer4Customer' use case together.
 The 'Contract'
  * aggregate used by the 'UpdateContract' use case will be separated.
  */